mainmatter/emblem-migrator/README.md

 ```

 Running the above command will automatically download the migrator from [npm](https://www.npmjs.com/)
-and run it for all Emblem.js files in the current folder.
-If you pass a
+and run it for all Emblem.js files in the current folder and any subfolders.
-different path it will look for all Emblem.js files in that folder.
+If you pass a different path it will look for all Emblem.js files in that
+folder and its subfolders. `PATH` can also be the path to a single file.

 Related